tunmsk/nextgen-facebook/README.md

 <h4>Social Sharing Buttons</h4>

-<p>NextGEN Facebook (NGFB) comes with several social share buttons, that you can optionally include on Post / Page editing pages, above / below your content or excerpt, <a href="https://wordpress.org/plugins/bbpress/">bbPress</a> single pages, <a href="https://wordpress.org/plugins/buddypress/">BuddyPress</a> activity entries, as a sidebar, widget, shortcode, or even call a function from your theme template(s).
+<p>NextGEN Facebook (NGFB) comes with several social share buttons, that you can optionally include on post / page editing pages, above / below your content or excerpt, <a href="https://wordpress.org/plugins/bbpress/">bbPress</a> single pages, <a href="https://wordpress.org/plugins/buddypress/">BuddyPress</a> activity entries, CSS sidebar, widget, shortcode, and even call a function from your theme template(s).
 Each of the following social share buttons can be enabled, configured, and styled individually:</p>

 <ul>
 <li><strong>Email</strong></li>